Skip to main content

 Summary

-The Summary tab provides a high-level overview of team performance in terms of delivery speed and review quality.
-It displays throughput metrics, time saved through AI-assisted reviews, comment volume and acceptance rates, and issues surfaced by automated tools.
-For detailed metric definitions, see Summary metrics.
-Key questions this tab answers:
+Measure the ROI of AI-assisted reviews.
+The Summary page displays repository activity, pull request throughput, chat usage, time saved through AI-assisted reviews, comment volume and acceptance rates, and issues surfaced by automated tools.
+Key questions this page answers:

 • How much productivity is the team gaining from AI-assisted reviews?